 double-clicking should work in any graphical environment, but I’ll use the

-generate a configuration file, some keys and then start the admin GUI in your
+generate a configuration file, some encryption keys and then start the admin GUI in your

 browser.
-Something like the following will be printed in the terminal:
+Something like the following will be printed in the command line:

 At this point Syncthing will also have set up a folder called